 This electric vehicle is a concept: data marked with * are estimates and other data might not be officially confirmed.
 The text below is written as if the Mercedes EQA would be available today.
 Please note that data for the final production version might differ significantly from the concept.
 The purpose of listing this concept vehicle is to give an insight in upcoming vehicles and EV trends.

-The Mercedes EQA has an estimatedn On The Road Price (OTR) of £34,500.
+The Mercedes EQA has an estimated On The Road Price (OTR) of £38,000.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Mercedes EQA is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
-The OTR Price including the PICG for the Mercedes EQA is £30,000.
+The Mercedes EQA is eligible for a Plug-In Car Grant (PICG) of £3,000.
+The grant will be applied to the invoice of the car.
+The OTR Price including the PICG for the Mercedes EQA is £35,000.

 Drivetrain and Performance

 The Mercedes EQA is a full electric vehicle (BEV).
-The maximum power of the Mercedes EQA is 200 kW (268 hp).
-The maximum torque is 369 lb-ft.
-The Mercedes EQA is all wheel drive and can accelerate from 0 to 62 miles per hour in 5.0 seconds.
+The estimated maximum power of the Mercedes EQA is 200 kW (268 hp).
+The estimated maximum torque is 369 lb-ft.
+The Mercedes EQA is all wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 5.0 seconds.
 The estimated top speed is 124 mph.